nmartin198/pyHS2MF6/docsrc/cs_cpmode.rst

 An example input file,
 `LOCA_In.dat <https://github.com/nmartin198/pyHS2MF6/blob/master/example_models/coupled/LOCA_In.dat>`_,
-is availabe in the example models section of the GitHub respository.
+is available in the example models section of the GitHub respository.
 An overview of the required structure of the input file is as follows.

 * `#` at the start of the line denotes a comment line which is ignored